 This paper introduces a stochastic covariance shrinkage-based particle rejuvenation technique for the ensemble transport particle filter.
-Instead of reweighing existing prior information, the approach incorporates additional prior information into the ensemble through the use of synthetic anomalies.
+Instead of incorporating synthetic noise as an attempt to regularize the distribution of the ensemble, we attempt to incorporate an ensemble derived from some known prior information.
+This is done through the use of synthetic anomalies.
 These synthetic anomalies are sampled from from any chosen distribution family, such that they are consistent with the climatological covariance information.
+We provide a philosophical justification for why we believe our approach is more in line with the assumptions underlying Bayesian inference.

-Numerical experiments show that the use of climatological prior information to perform rejuvenation leads to reduced analyses errors for significantly smaller dynamical ensemble sizes than the original rejuvenation approach.
-Further research includes testing FETPF on higher dimensional operational problems, which could require large synthetic ensemble sizes.
-This would need computationally viable sampling methods.
+Numerical experiments with the simple three variable Lorenz system show that the use of climatological prior information to perform rejuvenation leads to reduced analyses errors than the typical rejuvenation approach.
+Additionally, the FETPF methodology seems to be much more stable for smaller dynamical ensemble sizes than the original rejuvenation approach.